 How to Choose a Major

 Choosing a major or career pathway can be one of the most daunting parts of starting college.
 WVU offers tools to help find your passions and help determine your path through college.

 The Focus2 is an assessment to help you determine what majors and careers align with your personality and interests.Focus2 Assessment

-The WVU Extension recruiter is the contact point for any questions related to getting ready for college.
-Our recruiter, Rachel Meininger, works to create a better bridge to the university for incoming students.
+Questions?
+Our recruitment director, Rachel Meininger, works to create a better bridge to the university for incoming students.
 To contact Rachel or schedule a tour: